wesselb/mlkernels/README.md

        [0., 0., 0., 0., 0., 0., 0., 0., 0., 2.]])
 ```

-If you're using [LAB](https://github.com/wesselb/lab) to further process these matrices,
-then there is no need to worry:
+These structured matrices are compatible with [LAB](https://github.com/wesselb/lab):
-these structured matrix types know how to add, multiply, and do other linear algebra
+they know how to efficiently add, multiply, and do other linear algebra operations.
-operations.

 ```python
 >>> import lab as B